resotto/python3-docker-devenv/README.md

 When you run [`docker create`](https://docs.docker.com/engine/reference/commandline/create/), you can expose port with `p` option, whose format is `${HOST_PORT}:${CONTAINER_PORT}`.
 When connecting to the container with ssh, you can specify `${IP_ADDRESS}:${HOST_PORT}` showed via [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/), so that you can connect to the container with ${CONTAINER_PORT}.

 ```
-resotto:~$ docker ps -a
+$ docker ps -a
 CONTAINER ID        IMAGE                          COMMAND                  CREATED             STATUS                   PORTS                     NAMES
 3e1eb691372b        resotto/deeplearning:0.0.1     "/bin/bash"              24 hours ago        Up 24 minutes            0.0.0.0:2222->22/tcp      deeplearning
 ```

 **Don't forget to add options `-it` when you run [`docker create`](https://docs.docker.com/engine/reference/commandline/create/)**.
 This is very important.
 If you did, the container would still remain exited even if you run [`docker start`](https://docs.docker.com/engine/reference/commandline/start/).

-In fact, image `resotto/deeplearning:0.0.1` is already uploaded to [Docker Hub](https://hub.docker.com/signup).
-This image is different from the one used at [Getting Started](#getting-started), whose name is `resotto/ubuntu-python3:0.0.1`.
-This image is also built by Dockerfile, which some orders are added to this repository's one.
+In fact, the image `resotto/deeplearning:0.0.1` is already uploaded to [Docker Hub](https://hub.docker.com/signup).
+It is different from the one used at [Getting Started](#getting-started), whose name is `resotto/ubuntu-python3:0.0.1`.
+It is also built by Dockerfile, which some orders are added to this repository's one.
 Added orders are below:
 ```
 # Deep Learning